All You Need to Know about Transfer of Property

 A conditional lease is differentiated out of an unconditional lease by the undertaking of either of the parties to perform his promise by limiting the undertaking to the scenario where the condition occurs and the lease does not occur.

 The lease becomes valid if the condition occurs or does not occur, as the case may be.
-However, if the condition cannot reasonably occur, the lease is null and void ab intio.
+However, if the condition cannot reasonably occur, the lease is null and void ab initio.

 SECTION 118- EXCHANGE

 When two people exchange ownership of one object for ownership of another, neither thing or both things are money.
 The definition of trade is an act of giving something and obtaining something else in return.
 The term “ neither item nor both things being money only” in the definition suggests that the trade will be either money for money or thing for a thing.
-The amendment of section 49 of the Registration Act, 1929 by inserting the words & ndash & lsquo or by any provision of the Transfer of Property Act, 1882 ' has made it clear that the documents for which registration is required under TPA but not under the Registration Act falls within the scope of section 49 of the Registration Act.
+The amendment in section 49 of the Registration Act, 1929, whichc inserted the words "or by any provision of the Transfer of Property Act, 1882" has cleared that the documents for which registration is required under TPA but not under the Registration Act falls within the scope of section 49 of the Registration Act.
 In Satyavan v.
 Raghubir, it was held that it is not admissible as evidence considering any transaction affecting any immovable property contained therein if they are not registered, and they have no effect on any such immovable property if they are not registered.
 If the transaction involves any immovable property valued at Rs.
 100 or more, it must be carried out using a registered instrument.

 Connect with Adv JV Bhosale for your legal issue